MicrosoftDocs/win32-pr.it-it/desktop-src/lwef/-search-2x-iresultverb-name.md

 ## <a name="property-value"></a>Valore proprietà

-Name è un puntatore al nome cononical per il verbo.
+name è un puntatore al nome cononico per il verbo.

 ## <a name="requirements"></a>Requisiti